 Required selection criteria

-The PhD-position's main objective is to qualify for work in research positions.
-The qualification requirement is that you have completed a master’s degree or second degree (equivalent to 120 credits) with a strong academic background in drilling and well contruction or equivalent education with a grade of B or better in terms of NTNU’s grading scale.
+The PhD-position's main objective is to qualify for work in research.
+The qualification requirement is that you have completed a master’s degree or second degree (equivalent to 120 credits) with a strong academic background in an engineering or technology degree that can qualify for the PhD program in engineering cybernetics at NTNU, with an interest in sociotechnical aspects of remote operations.
+Relevant master degree in may be in the areas of: engineering cybernetics, computer science, systems engineering, resilience engineering or equivalent education, with a grade of B or better in terms of NTNU’s grading scale.
 If you do not have letter grades from previous studies, you must have an equally good academic foundation.
 If you are unable to meet these criteria you may be considered only if you can document that you are particularly suitable for education leading to a PhD degree.

 The appointment is to be made in accordance with the regulations in force concerning State Employees and Civil Servants and national guidelines for appointment as PhD, post doctor and research assistant.

 - A high level of personal responsibility and initiative

 - Work independently as well as part of a team in accordance with the project objectives

 - Ability to work in interdisciplinary projects and teams

 In the evaluation of which candidate is best qualified, emphasis will be placed on education, experience and personal suitability, as well as motivation, in terms of the qualification requirements specified in the advertisement.

 - exciting and stimulating tasks in a strong international academic environment